positiveneutron/flickr-public-image/README.md

-## Deployment Info
+## Deployment and Publish Info

-This product has deployed on .
+This product has deployed on [this Netlify App](https://flickr-public-images.netlify.app/).

 ## Tech Stacks